Dotnet-Boxed/Templates/Docs/NuGet.md

 ## Always On Features

 - **Signing** - The package is signed.
-However, you should change the .pfx file.
+However, you should change the .snk file.
 - **SourceLink** - During debugging, you can step into code from your NuGet package using [Source Link](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/sourcelink).

 ## How can I get it?